getcarina/getcarina.com/frontmatter-metadata-guidelines.md

 - If a title contains a special character, such as a colon, enclose the title with single quotation marks.
 For example: `title: 'Container ecosystem: Mesos versus OpenStack'`

 ## Author
 Enter the first name and last name of the main person responsible for the creation of the content, followed by the author's Rackspace email address enclosed in angle brackets.

 Currently, only one author can be listed.

 ## Date
 Use the format shown in the template, which is the ISO 8601 format and should be acceptable for international audiences: ***yyyy-mm-dd***.
 For example, for October 1, 2015, use **2015-10-01**.

+## Featured

+Optional.
+Set this value to `true` to mark the document as featured.
+This will typically result in the file being displayed before any documents that are not featured.
+If the document should _not_ be featured, set this value to `false` or omit it altogether.

 ## Permalink
 Create the permalink for your article by using the following format: